christopherbrou3/CTI-IMPLEMENTATION_ALIENVAULT-MISP/README.md

     Error Handling: Enhance error handling mechanisms as needed.

     Security Considerations: Be cautious about disabling SSL verification (verify=False) in the requests to MISP.
 It's generally recommended to use a secure connection, especially in production environments.

+RITA is an open source framework for network traffic analysis.
+RITA provides an install script that works on Ubuntu, Debian, Security Onion, and CentOS

+Choose one of the following install methods:

+     sudo ./install.sh (will install RITA as well as supported versions of Zeek and MongoDB.
+This is suitable if you want to get started as quickly as possible or you don't already have Zeek or MongoDB.)

+    sudo ./install.sh --disable-zeek --disable-mongo ( will install RITA only, without Zeek or MongoDB.
+You may also use these flags individually.)